WayfaringBloke/dnd/writing/pub/World.md

 Once an audiovisual cacophony of consumption, a decade of neglect has left this paradise of popular luxury derelict.
 Its surronded by an increasingly desperate series of supports trying to prevent it from falling over.

 ### Central
 The shrivelled heart of Xim, where beuracrats and businessmen manage the nation's decline.
-Features the parliment building,
+Features the parliment building, CID

 ### Cloud City
 Tethered to the HyperMall the cloud city once flew miles above cloud level to allow its residents to experience a beautiful clear sky (and get skin cancer).
 Due to poor maintenance and fuel costs it now runs only a few hundred meters above the HyperMall.
 Its residents are extremely insular so nobody knows what it looks like up there.